 Teide National Park

-Teide National Park, found in the middle of the Island, is a Unesco World Heritage site.
-The largest and one of the most dangerous volcanos globally, Mount Teide, is in this park.
-Mount Teide is also the highest mountain in all of Spain.
+Teide National Park, located in the middle of the Island, is a Unesco World Heritage site.
+It is home to Mount Teide, the largest and one of the most dangerous volcanos globally.
+Mount Teide is also the highest mountain in Spain.

 Teide Observatory

-Steve and I are not great hikers but try to visit as many sights as possible during our brief port stops.
-We did not have enough time available to see this observatory, and we were only able to be there during daylight hours.
+Steve and I are not great hikers, but we try to visit as many sights as possible during our brief port stops.
+We did not have enough time to see this observatory, and we could only be there during daylight hours.

-I would like, however, to mention its existence and the fact that it is the largest observatory in the world.
+However, I would like to mention its existence and the fact that it is the largest observatory in the world.
 It is one of the very best night sky viewing areas today.
-Tours are available to the public if you are able to visit.
+If you can visit, tours are available to the public.

 Barraquito

-I’d heard of this delicious coffee treat and asked Gregory to take us to a coffee shop where we could try this amazing layered hot coffee beverage.
-I would love to know the origin of this drink if anyone knows.
+I’d heard of this delicious coffee treat and asked Gregory to take us to a coffee shop to try this fantastic layered hot coffee beverage.
+If anyone knows the origin of this drink, I would love to know.

 Back to the cruise ship

-After our late afternoon lunch, we began our return back to the cruise ship.
-We enjoy this private type of taxi tour, especially when our shore time is minimal.
-The ability to stop, look and see at our own pace is a very comfortable way to go for us.
+After our late afternoon lunch, we began returning to the cruise ship.
+We enjoy this private taxi tour, especially when our shore time is minimal.
+The ability to stop, look, and see at our own pace is a very comfortable way to go for us.

 Our new friend and driver, Gregory, was amazingly knowledgeable about all things Tenerife.
-He told us many stories and tales about the Island, far too many for my senior memory to recall and he answered all the questions we came up with.
+He told us many stories and tales about the Island—far too many for my senior memory to recall—and answered all the questions we had.

 Steve and I both recommend a trip to Tenerife.
 A cruise port stop is what we had available to us, but I recommend at least a week’s stay here to enjoy the beaches, scenery, history, and all Tenerife offers.